microsoft/MT-DNN/README.md

     ```

 ## How To Use
 1. Create a model configuration object, `MTDNNConfig`, with the necessary parameters to initialize the MT-DNN model.
 Initialization without any parameters will default to a similar configuration that initializes a BERT model.
+This configuration object can be initialized wit training and learning parameters like `batch_size` and `learning_rate`.
+Please consult the class implementation for all parameters.

     ```Python
+    BATCH_SIZE = 16
-    config = MTDNNConfig()
+    config = MTDNNConfig(batch_size=BATCH_SIZE)
     ```

 1. Define the task parameters to train for and initialize an `MTDNNTaskDefs` object.